Mexican cuisine: Street food

 Mexican street food can include tacos, quesadillas, pambazos, tamales, huaraches, alambres, al pastor, and food not suitable to cook at home, including barbacoa, carnitas, and since many homes in Mexico do not make use of ovens, roasted chicken.
 One attraction of street food in Mexico is the satisfaction of hunger or craving without all the social and emotional connotation of eating at home, although longtime customers can have something of a friendship/familial relationship with a chosen vendor.

 Tacos are the top-rated and most well-known street Mexican food.
 It is made up of meat or other fillings wrapped in a tortilla often served with cheese added.
 Vegetarian fillings include mushrooms, potatoes, rice, or beans.

-Remnants of popcorn have been found in Mexico that date to circa 3600 BC.